The quantum connection, Fourier-Laplace transform, and families of A-infinity-categories: Open string constructions

 (For this and the following degenerations, see Figure \ref{fig:A2-degenerations.pdf}.)

-\item (A2.v') (Also only for $w = r$) We have $s_1 \rightarrow 0$ as before, but this time some collection of points $(\zeta_{d-j+2},\dots,\zeta_d)$ approaches $(0,0)$ from the direction of $t<0$, in such a way that their limits as well as the limit of $z_1$ lie on the resulting bubble.
+\item (A2.v') (Also only for $w = r$) We have $s_1 \rightarrow 0$ as before, but this time some collection of points $(\zeta_{d-j+1},\dots,\zeta_d)$ also approaches $(0,0)$, in such a way that their limits as well as the limit of $z_1$ lie on the resulting bubble.
 As a consequence of the original condition on the positions of $z_1$ and $\zeta_d$, the points on the bubble inherit a constraint, which makes the stratum